 Salt and freshly ground black pepper to taste

-Bowl of water to wet hands (for shaping meatballs)
+Bowl of water with a drizzle of olive oil to wet hands (for shaping meatballs)

 For the vegetable garnish:

-1 orange or red bell pepper, coarsely chopped
+1 green and 1 red bell pepper, coarsely chopped

 10ml/2 teaspoons tomato paste